Syn Cole: Career

-Lahtvee started out on Avicii's LE7ELS record label and management.
-His singles and remixes have amassed over 1 billion total streams on YouTube and Spotify.
+Pais started out on Avicii's LE7ELS record label and management.
+His singles and remixes have amassed over 1.4 billion total streams on YouTube and Spotify.
 Syn Cole has also released music on record labels Universal, Sony, Warner, Spinnin' Records, Ultra Records, NCS and Martin Garrix STMPD RCRDS.
 He has played at the festivals Tomorrowland, Creamfields, EDC Las Vegas, Ultra Miami.
 In addition, clubs Ushuaia Ibiza, XS Las Vegas, Exchange LA and others.

-Lahtvee kicked off his remix duties with Avicii's "Silhouettes", which became his first BBC Radio 1 spotlight.
-As of January 2024, the remix has over 205 million streams on Spotify.
+Pais kicked off his remix duties with Avicii's "Silhouettes", which became his first BBC Radio 1 spotlight.
+As of May 2026, the remix has over 274 million streams on Spotify.
 His second Avicii remix "Hey Brother" received both radio and DJ support across the globe.
 His first vocal single "Miami 82" (with remixes from Avicii and Kygo) reached Top 10 US Billboard Club Play chart and Top 20 on the Billboard Dance Chart.
 Billboard Magazine included it in their list 10 Best Electronic/Dance songs of 2014.
 In 2018 it was soundtracked for Sprite’s TV commercial featuring Blackpink.
-Lahtvee released "Feel Good" via NCS record label in 2016.
-In 2017, a new version "Got The Feeling" was released via Sony/RCA, featuring kirstin from Pentatonix.
+Pais released "Feel Good" via NCS record label in 2016.
+In 2017, a new version "Got the Feeling" was released via Sony/RCA, featuring kirstin from Pentatonix.
 The single "Who You Are" reached the 4th spot on the Billboard Club songs chart in 2018.
 His vocal single "It's You" was soundtracked for 2017 feature films 47 Meters Down and Reality High.